Network compression with configuration models and the minimum description length: Methods

-\section{Nested family of configuration models}
+\subsection{Nested family of Configuration Models}

+The models considered in this work are the classic Configuration Model (CM \cite{newman2001random, fosdick2018configuring}), the Correlated Configuration Model (CCM \cite{vazquez2003resilience}), the Layered Configuration Model (LCM, previously introduced as the Onion Network Ensemble \cite{hebert2016multi}) and the Layered Correlated Configuration Model (LCCM \cite{allard2018percolation}).
+Examples of typical random instances of these models are shown in Fig.~\ref{fig:trees}.

-All models considered in this work are special cases of a general random network model where (1) nodes are assigned one of many possible node types representing their local connectivity patterns, (2) edges can follow an edge matrix specifying the number of edges between node types, and (3) additional connection rules can also be enforced by assigning types to stubs~\cite{allard2015general}.
-Within that model, we can calculate the number of possible networks in a given ensemble by thinking of stubs as tokens and estimating the number of strings (or sequences) we can build under the constraints of the edge matrix.
-Similarly, since all models are essentially the CM with added node types, correlations and constraints, we already know that the ensembles of networks generated by the CCM, LCM, and LCCM, are all subsets of the CM ensemble.
-More precisely, the inclusion relationships of our family of configuration models are represented in Fig.~\ref{fig:schema}.
+All of these models are special cases of a general random network model where (1) nodes are assigned one of many possible node types representing their local connectivity patterns, (2) edges follow an edge matrix specifying the number of edges between node types, and (3) additional connection rules can also be enforced by assigning types to stubs~\cite{allard2015general}.

+First, the types of nodes simply represent degree classes in the CM and the CCM, and they represent more complicated joint pairs of degree and centrality layer classes in the LCM and LCCM.
+These centrality layers are based on the Onion Decomposition \cite{hebert2016multi}, which is identical to the $k$-core decomposition but tracks the order by which the network is reduced when peeling nodes under a certain degree.
+We describe this idea further in the next sections, but importantly, this centrality structure fully specifies the structure of perfect trees and is therefore used to provide a treelike approximation of other networks \cite{allard2018percolation}.

+Second, the CCM, LCM, and LCCM are also specified by an edge matrix specifying connections between types: degree-degree pairs in the CCM, layer-layer pairs in the LCM, and complex pairings of degree-layer pairs in the LCCM.
+These edge matrices help us specify correlations in otherwise random connections.
+This can help us reproduce, for example, the fact that social and technological networks both have heterogeneous degree distributions, but degree-degree correlations are expected to be positive in the former and negative in the latter \cite{newman2002assortative}.
+Without these correlations, data representing social or technological networks might look extremely different from networks generated by the simple Configuration Model.
+Hence, correlations can be critical to achieving a good model and an effective compression.

+Third, the LCM and LCCM are also specified by a complex set of connection rules to preserve the centrality layer of nodes, whereas preserving degrees is relatively trivial in the CM and CCM.
+Within this general framework, we can calculate the number of possible networks in a given ensemble by thinking of stubs as tokens and estimating the number of strings (or sequences) we can build under the constraints of the edge matrix.

+Finally, since all models are essentially the CM with added node types, correlations, and constraints, we already know that the ensembles of networks generated by the CCM, LCM, and LCCM are all subsets of the CM ensemble.
+The precise inclusion relationships of our family of configuration models are represented in Fig.~\ref{fig:schema}.